HafizFasih/icp-book/icp-book/docs/part2-history/05-simla-deputation-1906.md

 - Constitutional significance of the reforms
 - Direct link to later demand for Pakistan
 - Role in transforming Muslim political identity

+---

+## Summary Flashcards

+Use these flashcards for quick revision:

+### Card 1: Deputation Overview
+**Q: What was the Simla Deputation?**
+**A:** A group of 35 leading Muslim leaders led by Sir Aga Khan III who met Viceroy Lord Minto at Simla on October 1, 1906, to demand separate political rights for Muslims.

+### Card 2: Main Demand
+**Q: What was the main demand of the Simla Deputation?**
+**A:** Separate Electorates - the right for Muslims to vote for and elect their own representatives in separate constituencies.

+### Card 3: Why Separate Electorates
+**Q: Why did Muslims demand separate electorates?**
+**A:** They feared that in a joint voting system, the Hindu majority would permanently outvote them, and no Muslim candidates would be elected to legislatures.

+### Card 4: Other Demands
+**Q: What were the other three demands besides separate electorates?**
+**A:** 1) Weightage (more seats than just population numbers), 2) Fair share of government jobs, 3) Representation in universities and educational institutions.

+### Card 5: Who Drafted Memorial
+**Q: Who drafted the memorial presented to Lord Minto?**
+**A:** Nawab Mohsin-ul-Mulk, along with other Muslim leaders.

+### Card 6: Lord Minto's Response
+**Q: How did Lord Minto respond to the deputation?**
+**A:** Very sympathetically.
+He assured that Muslim interests would be protected and agreed that numerical strength alone shouldn't determine representation in a mixed society.

+### Card 7: Background Factors
+**Q: What three factors led to the Simla Deputation?**
+**A:** 1) Hindi-Urdu Controversy showing Hindu-Muslim divide, 2) Congress showing Hindu bias, 3) Fear of upcoming constitutional reforms with joint electorates.

+### Card 8: Immediate Result 1
+**Q: What happened three months after the Simla Deputation?**
+**A:** The All India Muslim League was formed in December 1906, directly inspired by the deputation's success.

+### Card 9: Immediate Result 2
+**Q: Which reforms implemented the deputation's demands?**
+**A:** The Minto-Morley Reforms of 1909, which legally established separate electorates for Muslims.

+### Card 10: Two-Nation Theory
+**Q: How did the Simla Deputation validate the Two-Nation Theory?**
+**A:** By getting separate electorates, it constitutionally recognized that Hindus and Muslims were separate political groups who needed different representation systems.

+### Card 11: Historical Importance
+**Q: Why was the Simla Deputation historically important?**
+**A:** It was the first organized Muslim political action, led to Muslim League formation, got separate electorates accepted, and laid the constitutional foundation for the Pakistan Movement.

+### Card 12: Long-term Impact
+**Q: How did the Simla Deputation lead to Pakistan?**
+**A:** It established Muslims as a separate political group, created the Muslim League, and set the precedent for Muslim separate political rights that eventually led to demanding a separate homeland.